openclimatefix/ocf-data-sampler/README.md

 ## Documentation

-> [!Note ] Side note: I'd like to put some high-level overview here of what dsampler does, but open to suggestions
+> [!Note] Side note: I'd like to put some high-level overview here of what dsampler does, but open to suggestions

 ## FAQ

-If you have any questions about this or any other of our repos, don't hesitate to ask it in our [Discussions Page](https://github.com/orgs/openclimatefix/discussions)!
+If you have any questions about this or any other of our repos, don't hesitate to hop to our [Discussions Page](https://github.com/orgs/openclimatefix/discussions)!

-### How does ocf-data-sampler deal with data sources using different projections (e g some are in latitude-longitude, and some in OSGB)?
+### How does ocf-data-sampler deal with data sources using different projections (e. g., some are in latitude-longitude, and some in OSGB)?

 [Clever and concise answer here]